 Coaching won’t be your only responsibility in life.
 Making time for family, other forms of employment, hobbies and more will demand a piece of your schedule each day.
 While you’ll need to devote a good chunk of time to your sports team, don’t neglect the other aspects of your life.
 Proper balancing allows you to be fully present no matter what role you’re currently playing.

 Once all of your practices and games are lined up, fill in the cracks with all your personal responsibilities.
-If needed, use your online calendar to specifically mark down the times you will spend tending to the house or visiting your parents.
+If needed, use an online calendar like ClickUp Calendar or AnyDo Calendar to specifically mark down the times you will spend tending to the house or visiting your parents.
 Also be sure not to override previous commitments with sports activities, or rearrange your schedule with enough time in advance as to not inconvenience anybody.

 Set Specific Roles